Carleslc/Simple-YAML/README.md

 ## How to install

-To use this API all you need is to download the **Simple-YAML-1.7.2.jar** from this repository and put it as dependency on your project.
+To use this API all you need is to download the [latest Simple-Yaml.jar](https://github.com/Carleslc/Simple-YAML/releases) and put it as a dependency on your project.

 ### Maven